FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 often generating the LLVM IR text format to try and figure out why the code I was generating wasn't working the way I expected.
 Along the way I became a little bit fascinated with the language itself and I started a "playground" project to experiment with the semantics of the language and see how much I could end up building with it and really ended up enjoying it way more that I had expected so I thought I'd share what I've learned.

 To start let's go over the tools we are going to be using to work with the LLVM IR.
-The two primary CLI tools we are going to need are the interpreter `lli` and a linker `llvm-link`, a compiler `llc` and lastly `clang` to do the work to get us a runnable executable.
-These unfortunately don't come with the default llvm installs from package managers like `apt`, `brew` or `choco`, which means we would need to build LLVM from source to get them included and that is a _huge chore_ since most computers will take multiple hours to generate an LLVM build.
+The two primary CLI tools we are going to need are the interpreter `lli`, a linker `llvm-link`, a compiler `llc` and lastly `clang` to do the work to get us a runnable executable.
+Most of these unfortunately don't come with the default llvm installs from package managers like `apt`, `brew` or `choco`, which means we would need to build LLVM from source to use them and that is a _huge chore_ since most computers will take multiple hours to generate an LLVM build.
 Up until version 14 or so a noble volunteer was doing that work for us and uploading them to the LLVM repository but unfortunately that doesn't seem to be happening any more.
 If you want to avoid building LLVM, I have a [github repo](https://github.com/FreeMasen/llvm-builds/releases) with a few versions available to download.
 Once you have your llvm build in place, you'll probably want to add the `bin` directory to your path which will allow us to use the above commands to build or execute our programs.

-Now that we have our system setup to execute some code, let's go over the some basics of the language.
+Now that we have our system setup to execute some code, let's go over some basics of the language.
 To start, llvm uses a special starting character to differentiate between variable names and keywords, the two prefixes are `@` for global variables and `%` for local variables.
 All functions are considered to be global variables so if we wanted to create a main function it would look something like this.

 ```llvm
 define i32 @main() {